 Official Website: www.klaytn.foundation

 Klaytn is an open-source public blockchain project, built to be the fundamental trust layer for the metaverse, respecting and empowering the participation and contribution of its community and stakeholders.
-Users can use the Kaikas wallet browser extension to buy and sell Klaytn NFTs on OpenSea.
+Users can use the Kaikas wallet browser extension or MetaMask to buy and sell Klaytn NFTs on OpenSea.
+Klaytn’s native token, KLAY, is supported and used to pay for transaction fees.

 - EVM-based dApp deployment and execution on top of a PoS model that holds 1-second block finality and an elevated TPS environment